man-group/ArcticDB/docs/mkdocs/docs/error_messages.md

 Errors that can be encountered when creating  and deleting snapshots, or trying to read data from a specific snapshot.

-All of these errors are of type `ArcticNativeCxxException` unless specified otherwise.
+All of these errors are of type `arcticdb.exceptions.ArcticException`.

 | Error messages | Cause | Resolution |
 |:--------------|:-------|:-----------|